Fashion

 The Innovation:

-• Technology decentralizes and democratizes the fashion industry
+• Technology decentralizes and democratizes the fashion industry.

 By the way, did you know you could apply to be a Designer-in-Residence at the Austin Community College Fashion Incubator?
 Apply here.